break-even sales point chart example: showing the contribution margin vs fixed costs and where you will find profit vs loss

 In this case, with guidance from a CFO, 2Much realizes they need to lower their customer acquisition cost, because some of their enterprise sales leads are not yielding the best LTV:CAC ratio.
 Instead, by targeting pro-tier customers, their sales team can focus on increasing revenue.
 Using the break-even sales formula, 2Much has pinpointed a way to correct their break-even point.

-Break even analysis example
+Break even point analysis example

 Back to planning for that holiday sale.
 Running a break even analysis tells you how many units you need to sell to cover costs.
 You want to aim for your break-even sales point or higher.
 Remember, once you find the minimum number of units sold or sales revenue that is needed to break even, then, every additional unit sold is profit for your business.